mdrakibhasanrc/Ecommerce-Growth-for-TrendyStyle/README.md

           iv) Funnel analysis to identify drop-off points.

           V) Identify key performance metrics for your CRO analysis: conversion rate, average session duration, engagement rate, and exit rates.

+### Step 2: Analyze User Behavior with Microsoft Clarity:

+   Objective: Gain qualitative insights into how users interact with your website, focusing on pain points and friction.

+   #### Key Actions:
+        I) Heatmaps: Implemented Microsoft Clarity to analyze click heatmaps and scroll heatmaps, identifying which elements users engage with and where they drop off.

+        II ) Session Recordings: Reviewed session replays to spot user frustrations, such as misclicks, form abandonment, and issues during checkout.

+        III ) Behavior Patterns: Identified conversion barriers like failed form submissions and high drop-off during key actions (e.g., adding items to the cart or entering checkout).

+        Iv ) User Segmentation: Segmented user behavior by device (mobile, desktop, tablet) to pinpoint platform-specific issues.